JetBrains/amper/docs/Documentation.md

 }
 ```

-The DSL engine would be able to quickly discover DSL schema for `setting:my-source-processor:` when evaluatig the project structure.
+The Amper engine would be able to quickly discover DSL schema for `setting:my-source-processor:` when evaluatig the project structure.
 And also compiler and execute arbitrary login defined in Kotlin file.

 ## Gradle-based projects

-The current implementation is Gradle-based.
-You need a `settings.gradle.kts` file in the project root with the DSL
+The current Amper implementation is Gradle-based.
+You need a `settings.gradle.kts` file in the project root:
 plugin:
 ```
 |-src/